random-quark/mfa-ca-website/src/index.md

 <section id="admissions" class="content-section">

 ## ADMISSIONS
-To be eligible for the MFA in Computational Arts at HKUST(GZ), applicants must meet the university’s [general admission requirements.](https://fytgs.hkust-gz.edu.cn/admissions/before-submitting-an-application/admission-requirements)
+To be eligible for the MFA in Computational Arts at HKUST(GZ), applicants must meet the university's [general admission requirements.](https://fytgs.hkust-gz.edu.cn/admissions/before-submitting-an-application/admission-requirements)
 <br><br>
 In addition, applicants must submit a portfolio of creative work (PDF or website link) as part of their application.
 <br><br>